-A: Helpful maps and information in many languages can be found online at www.thebus.org.
-You can also use Google Maps to plan your trip and see what time the busses arrive and depart.
+A: Helpful maps and information in many languages can be found online at TheBus New.
+You can also use Google Maps to plan your trip and see what time the buses arrive and depart.
+Bus app: DaBus2

 Q: WHERE SHOULD I GO IF I AM SICK?